UP

 When moving the 'a' slider in the above example, the following message will be displayed on the Manipulate window

-And a similar display results for 'b' when it changes value.
+A similar display results for 'b' when its value changes.

 To illustrate the benefit of this approach, we will now use it to show how to numerically solve an ODE.
 We will have one control variable for the initial condition, where each time the initial condition variable is changed, NDSolve have to be called to obtain a new numerical solution.
 In addition, we will have a second variable to indicate which color to use to plot the solution with.